 Applications to consider:

-Muse over possibilities using ‘posiblemente’ (possibly).
+Muse on possibilities with ‘posiblemente’ (possibly).

-Use ‘probablemente’ (probably) when hedging bets about future events.
+Be cautious, using ‘probablemente’ (probably) when hedging bets about future events.

 Learn Spanish Adverbs